puellanivis/pedantic-regexps/README.md

 Where any whitespace can occur in a quote, they are folded to a single whitespace, this means that an email address of `"  a"@example.com` can be definitely excluded, because it would be unaddressable as it would fold to `" a"@example.com`.
-(Note, this package currently does not allow unescaped whitespace in any location, this will be resolved.)